 NO!
 Don’t do it.
 This is rarely a good deal.

-I was reminded of this when I was renting a car in Austin, Texas.
-The car rental agent from Alamo asked if I wanted to get the prepaid fuel option – all I had to do was bring the car back empty.
+Last year, I rented a car from Alamo in Austin, Texas.
+The car rental agent asked if I wanted to get the prepaid fuel option – all I had to do was bring the car back empty.
 I told him no thanks, I’ve rented cars in Austin before and I know there are gas stations all around the airport.
-He said Alamo’s gas prices were cheaper and sometimes the wait at the other stations can be 20 minutes.
+He said Alamo’s gas prices were lower and sometimes the wait at the other stations can be 20 minutes.
 I give him credit, his salesmanship was better than most.
-I came back with the response that I’m unable to schedule my driving to make sure that I return the car with no fuel left in the tank.
-Once it was clear to him that he wasn’t going to make the upsell, he admitted you have to return the car with 1/8 of a tank or less just to break even.
+I came back with the response that I could not schedule my driving to make sure that I return the car with no fuel left in the tank.
+Once it was clear to him that he wasn’t going to make the upsell, he admitted you have to return the car with 1/8 of a tank or less to break even.

 It’s not difficult to do the math.
 When you prepay for the fuel, you’re buying a full tank from the car rental company.
 Any gas left in the tank when you return the car is your loss.

-Let’s assume your rental car has an average size fuel tank, so say 15 gallons.
+Let’s assume your rental car has an average size fuel tank holding 15 gallons.

 The car rental company is offering you to prepay for the gas for $2.49 a gallon.